-When you specify an email address in the New User dialog box, an X.509 certificate for this user will be generated simultaneously while creating the user definition, using the email address as the certificate's VPNID.
+When you specify an email address in the New User dialog box, an X.509 certificate for this user will be generated simultaneously while creating the user definition, using the email address as the certificate's VPN Virtual Private NetworkID Identity.
 On the other hand, if no email address is specified, a certificate will be created with the user's Distinguished Name (DN) as VPN ID.
 That way, if users are authenticated by means of a backend group such as eDirectory, a certificate will be created even if no email address is set in the corresponding backend user object.

 Because the VPN ID of each certificate must be unique, each user definition must have a different and unique email address.
 Creating a user definition with an email address already present in the system will fail.
-The certificates can be used for various remote access methods supported by Sophos UTM on AWS with the exception of PPTP, L2TP over IPsec using PSK, and native IPsec using RSA or PSK.
+The certificates can be used for various remote access methods supported by Sophos UTM with the exception of PPTP Point to Point Tunneling Protocol, L2TP Layer Two (2) Tunneling Protocol over IPsec using PSK Preshared Key, and native IPsec using RSA Rivest, Shamir, & Adleman (public key encryption technology) or PSK.

 To add a user account, proceed as follows: